bgermann/cforms2/readme.txt

 = 10.3 =

-* feature:  RSS feed: revised and enhanced feeds (all & indivudal form feeds) supporting inclusion of form fields in the feed
+* feature:  RSS feed: revised and enhanced feeds (all & individual form feeds) supporting inclusion of form fields in the feed
 * feature:  new API function: cf_extra_comment_data( $id )
             will retrieve all extra fields per given comment ID in a data [array]